If you follow these tips for redeeming Virgin Flying Club Miles, you’ll feel brilliant, even if you’re not.

 You can even check out the Plaza Premium First Lounge before your flight which includes an a la carte dining option, a great bar and even a selection of pastries.
 Before the long flight, we’d suggest taking advantage of a 15-minute shoulder massage offered by the lounge.
 Oh, and there’s Iberico ham if you so desire.

 You can book this Upper Class ticket for 57,500 Flying Club miles one-way.
-This will be even better once Virgin has launched it’s new Upper Class cabin on the Airbus A350.
-I mean, just look at that picture.
+This will be even better once Virgin has launched it’s new Upper Class cabin on the Airbus A350 on the route.

 Air New Zealand Business Class – Asia To New Zealand